CloudLabs-MOC/CloudLabs-SEED/Cryptography/PKI: Public Key Infrastructure/Public-Key-Infrastructure-(PKI)-Lab.md

 Please run the above commands.
 From the output, please identify the followings:
 - What part of the certificate indicates this is a CA’s certificate?
 - What part of the certificate indicates this is a self-signed certificate?
-- In the RSA algorithm, we have a public exponente, a private exponentd, a modulusn, and two secret numbers p and q , such that n=pq.
+- In the RSA algorithm, we have a public exponente, a private exponent d, a modulus n, and two secret numbers p and q , such that n=pq.
 Please identify the values for these elements in your certificate and key files.